okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/saml-hook/index.md

 ## Objects in response you send

-For the SAML Assertion Inline Hook, the objects you can return in the JSON payload of your response are defined as follows:
+For the SAML Assertion Inline Hook, the objects that you can return in the JSON payload of your response are defined as follows:

 ### commands